 Content can make your site heavy and slow to load on browsers.
 Site content consists of comments, images, videos, and scripts.
-For this article, our focus is on images and videos, and how to make them lightweight on your web-pages.
+For this article, our focus is to make your images and videos lightweight on your web-pages.
 Since these are usually the larger files, optimizing them will greatly affect your site speed.

 - What Lazy Load is, and how it works